 - Employees: 6

 - Required license(s): Electrical

-For the last ten years, this single-owner electrical contractor has provided quality services to residential and commercial clients in the Central Michigan area.
+For the last ten years, this single-owner electrical contractor has provided quality services to home and business clients in the Central Michigan area.
 The owner has built a solid, loyal customer base, resulting in a high percentage of repeat customers.
 The firm has an A+ rating with the BBB.

-There is competition in the area, but this company has an outstanding local reputation for providing exceptional service to its residential and commercial customers.
+There is competition in the area.
+However, this company has an outstanding local reputation and is known to provide exceptional service to its customers.

 There is potential for growth for a buyer who is interested in expanding service to other target markets.
 The company employs a part-time salesperson and sets a minimal budget for advertising.
 Additional sales and marketing expenditures would likely increase the business’s total sales.